-The Taranaki Regional Council is seeking public submissions on its proposal to bring mustelids (ferrets, stoats and weasels) into its pest management ‘rule book’, the Regional Pest Management Plan for Taranaki.
+The Taranaki Regional Council has decided that mustelids (ferrets, stoats and weasels) should be included in its pest management ‘rule book’, the Regional Pest Management Plan.

-Formally including mustelids in the Regional Pest Management Plan would help to lock in and expand these gains.
-They would prevent mustelid ‘hotspots’ from forming in locations that volunteers have not reached.
+Including mustelids in the Regional Pest Management Plan will help to lock in and expand these gains.
+It will prevent mustelid ‘hotspots’ from forming in locations that volunteers have not reached.

 In each of the Predator Control Areas, the Council would undertake initial predator control targeting mustelids.
 After initial predator control work has been undertaken, occupiers within the area will be required to control and maintain mustelid numbers at the reduced levels.